In this vignette we show how to use WHAM for general simulation

 , etc. in

 vector form for evaluating the likelihood.
-This is necessary to allow
+Having all observations in a

-one-step-ahead residuals to be calculated using TMB.
-Note also because
+vector is necessary to allow one-step-ahead residuals to be calculated

-save all of the true values of the simulated population as a separate
+we need to save all of the true values of

-estimated greater than the truth when the logistic normal is assumed but
+this particular simulation, SSB is estimated greater than the truth when

-observations were generated by a multinomial.
-The same sort of approach
+multinomial.
+The same sort of approach as above can be used for

-as above can be used for simulating and fitting many data sets.
+simulating and fitting many data sets.

 Suppose we wanted to see how the estimating model behaves when we